Container Docking Station

 Max.
 Load Capacity: 18 tonnes (typical for swap bodies C745, C782)

-Structure four floor-mounted posts with wheel guidance
+Structure four floor-mounted support legs with wheel guidance

 Handling 1.
 Entry, 2.
 Parking or loading via the truck's air suspension, 3.
 Exit